Migrate from Heroku to Render

 This downloads a file named latest.dump to your local computer.

-1. Obtain your Render PostgreSQL database’s External Database URL from its Info page in the Render Dashboard.
+1. Obtain your Render Postgres database's External Database URL from its Info page in the Render Dashboard.

-2. Import latest.dump into your Render PostgreSQL database.
+2. Import latest.dump into your Render Postgres database.

 If your database is larger than 20GB or under heavy load, use Heroku's instructions to create a backup of your data.

-After the backup completes, you can use the same pg_restore command above to import the data to your Render PostgreSQL database.
+After the backup completes, you can use the same pg_restore command above to import the data to your Render Postgres database.

 Consider using the --jobs flag available to both the pg_dump and pg_restore commands to reduce the time required for backup and restore.